joshmgrant/eleventy-about-me/src/index.md

 # About Me

 I'm Josh Grant, and this is my site.
 I'm interested in a few different things.
-In technology, I'm mostly interested in software development and in mostly Python.
+In technology, I'm mostly interested in software development, in particular software quality and software test automation.
+I like mathematics, theoretical biology and Python.

+## Select Projects

+CI Fuzz, an Excellent Cross-Language Security Test Tool - [CI Fuzz](https://github.com/CodeIntelligenceTesting/cifuzz)

+Random Numbers as a Service - [Aimless Online](https://aimless.online)

+A Tour of Testing, in Python - [SauceCon '20](https://github.com/joshmgrant/saucecon_tourAllThePythonThings)

 ## Writing